 So to eliminate that objection at closing I decided to include that question up front in my questionnaire.
 If they did have to visit with someone then I would say, when can we schedule an appointment with your Dad, Mom, CPA or whoever?

 This is where you interrogate your prospect, as I call it.
 It is where you start to set the stage.
+It is how you set the theme for your interview.
 As I have mentioned in some other topic pages, this is the area where most new agents fall flat on their face.

 Sales Tip: It is so important to ask the right questions and then shut up and listen.
 If you can get people to start talking about themselves and what they want and what their concerns are, it will help you set the theme for your presentation.
 When I say theme, this is the prospects hot button that you can then refer to through out the interview.